MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 6. The guest might be able to sign in to the sync client without entering their Fabrikam password if they're signed in to Windows with the same account.
 Otherwise they'll need to enter their password.

-7. The guest will confirm where they want to sync the shard item on their computer.
+7. The guest will confirm where they want to sync the shared item on their computer.

     > [!NOTE]
     > The content is placed in a folder whose name includes the name of the organization ("SharePoint - Contoso" in this example).
 If the user is syncing SharePoint content from Fabrikam as well, they'll also have a "SharePoint - Fabrikam" folder.

-8. The next page will differ based on whether the user's computer has Files On-Demand enabled or not.
-But after proceeding they'll see the final page of the wizard, confirming the site is ready to sync.
+8. The guest will continue through the OneDrive sync client setup wizard.

 9. After closing the wizard, the site will begin syncing.
-The user can click the blue cloud icon in the notification area to open the OneDrive sync activity center to see the files syncing, open the local folder with the files, or open the SharePoint site in a web browser.
+The user can click the blue cloud icon in the notification area to open the OneDrive sync activity center and see the files syncing, open the local folder with the files, or open the SharePoint site in a web browser.

-For more info, see [External sharing overview](/sharepoint/external-sharing-overview)

 ## Enable external sharing for your organization